-Step 2 - Create a bot and first survey
+Step 2 - Create a survey bot and first survey

-Once logged in to the Studio, create a new Bot under the Survey Bots tab.
+Once logged in to the Bot Studio, create a new survey bot by clicking on "Add a survey bot" under the Survey Bots tab.

-Once the bot is created, enter the bot’s survey gallery and press the “add survey” button to create a new survey.
+Once the survey bot is created, enter the survey bot’s Survey Gallery and press the “Add a new survey” button to create a new survey.

-Select the skills on which the survey will be triggered once the conversation is closed.
+Select the skills that will trigger the survey once the conversation is closed.

 Step 3 - Define the survey flow with sequences and bricks